NHS staff experiencing discrimination at work

 Purpose of data source

-The purpose of the Workforce Race Equality Standard (WRES) is to collect information on differences in the experience and treatment of NHS staff depending on their ethnicity, with a view to reducing these differences.
+The purpose of the Workforce Race Equality Standard (WRES) is to collect information on differences in the experience, progression opportunities and treatment of NHS staff based on their ethnicity, with a view to reducing these differences.

 The NHS Staff Survey has been conducted every year since 2003.
 It asks NHS staff in England about their experiences of working for the NHS.
-The survey provides information about staff experience across the NHS in England and aims to highlight it to stakeholders and employers.
+The survey provides information to employers and stakeholders about the staff experience across the NHS in England.
 Participation is mandatory for NHS trusts.

 6. Download the data